Nayar River: Watercourse

 Both the rivers have a combined length of approximately 200 kilometers and are hardly two-feet wide near their respective sources.
 Although both the rivers are nearly equal in length, the Eastern branch has a higher volume of water as the first half of its course lies in dense forested regions.
 Nayar East rises in the meadows of Dudhatoli in a high altitude valley sheltered by towering mountains of over 10,000 feet.
 Several shepherd’s huts are built along its course from its source to the first major human settlement, Maroda village.
 Some of the great sages are believed to have did penance near its origin.
 Rishi Chyavana is said to have invented Chyavanprash from medicinal herbs found in Dudhatoli mountains.
 The river forms an intricate network of riparian systems supporting wild animals and plants in its valley.
 These shadowed valleys remain snow-bound for weeks.
 Nayar West rises at a relatively lower altitude and has a lesser catchment area which explains its lesser volume.
 Since these rivers are non-glacial, they totally depend on precipitation.
 In days of less precipitation such as winter, the volume of these rivers goes down by up to 50 percent.
 The water-level gets visibly low during winter season and one can see the river-bed through the transparent water which becomes as clear as air.

-In popular culture

-Although very few people know of the river out of its range, yet the locals dote on it.
-Nayar, like a typical non-glacial perennial river of lower Himalayas, is the lifeline to inhabitants of its valley.
-Lives of many villagers living in its valley revolve around the river throughout the river.
-It provides not only fresh fish but also clean water for irrigation purposes.
-At the widest point of Nayar East, i.e the stretch from Syunsi to Gudinda, it has formed a broad and fertile valley.
-Such stretches have a higher density as upper reaches of the rivercourse has steep cliffs and unyielding soil.
-The higher it gets, the least populated it becomes.